Last Updated on March 12, 2021 by Julia Wilson

 - Don’t feed your cat raw meat.

-- According to the CDC, most cases of toxoplasmosis infection occur via eating under-cooked meat which contains the infective oocysts.
+- According to the CDC, most cases of toxoplasmosis infection occur via eating under-cooked meat which contains infective oocysts.

 - Wash hands after handling raw meat.